 From products like bottles and cans to space age equipment, engineering history is rife with instances of failures due to insufficient understanding and/or accounting of thermal response of structures.
 Adequate knowledge of temperature distribution in structures, thermal flux and structural response to thermal gradients is critical to successful designs.

 The objective of a thermal study is often to understand response and performance of the structure.
 Based on the modeling needs, chained or coupled analysis can be executed, to study temperature variations and effects on structural behavior, both in terms of the stress response and failure.
-The multi-physics capabilities that involve thermal response can be extended further to include Joule heating and electromagnetic effects enhancing the value of the simulation solution from MSC.Software.
+The multi-physics capabilities that involve thermal response can be extended further to include Joule heating and electromagnetic effects enhancing the value of the simulation solution from Hexagon (MSC Software).

 Comprehensive solver capabilities

-MSC offers solutions that are capable of addressing all modes of heat transfer, namely conduction, convection and radiation.
+Hexagon (MSC Software) offers solutions that are capable of addressing all modes of heat transfer, namely conduction, convection and radiation.
 Since convection is affected by the rate of fluid flow near a solid surface, the convection film coefficients depend on flow velocity.
 Also, when parts are close, but not in full contact, heat transfer between them is highly nonlinear and should account for the gap between them.
 Another aspect that affects heat transfer is the dependence of properties and boundary conditions on the temperature.
 For an accurate solution, all these factors need to be accounted for.

 Efficient calculation of radiation view factors